Table of contents:

 If you travel to a foreign country and want to learn another language, you will recognize all these slang words and phrases sooner or later.
 Same in El Salvador!

 Be prepared and get to know the ten most crucial phrases in Salvadoran slang.

+In this post, we also offer you a Salvadoran Slang quiz to test your knowledge about how “guanaco” you are.
 If you’re interested in our Salvadoran Slang Quiz: click here!